 Researcher: Hwan Joung

-In 1862 the north formed the Union and started the Civil War.
+In 1862, the north formed the Union and started the Civil War.
 This war lasted until 1865, and conveyed many battles and soldiers throughout the war.
-George Farrington, the son of Nathan Farrington and Julia Marfield, was born in July 29,1904 in Franklin Massachusetts.
-His social security number was 023-13-5560 He enlisted in the Civil War as part of the Thirty-fifth regiment, Massachusetts’s infantry.
+George Farrington, the son of Nathan Farrington and Julia Marfield, was born in Franklin Massachusetts.
+He enlisted in the Civil War as part of the Thirty-fifth regiment, Massachusetts’s infantry.
 George Farrington served under General Grant and was the first sergeant for the Thirty-fifth regiment.

 The army’s life was very tough during the war because of lots of diseases and amputations.
 However, Thirty-fifth regiment, Massachusetts’s infantry was organized at Worcester August 1 1862.
 Thirty- fifth had traveled many different places during short period of time.
 George Farrington was the first sergeant that was involved in many different battles.
 On September 6 -12, Thirty-fifth marched into Maryland and they were in their first battle in South Mountain Maryland.
 Battle of South Mountain was taken place in Frederick County and Washington County and Result of the war belonged to the Union.
 Then the Thirty-fifth regiment advanced to battle of Antietam.
 Throughout the battle, Union attacked and counterattacked swept across Miller's cornfield and fighting swirled around the Dunker Church.
 Union assaults against the Sunken Road eventually pierced the Confederate center, but the Federal advantage was not followed up.
 September 17, 1862 was the bloodiest day of the Civil War.
 Federal losses totaled 12,410 and the Confederates lost 10,700 men.
 Although neither of the side won a decisive victory.
 Following the Antietam, Thirty-fifth had involved in many other battles such as Fredericksburg and Jackson Mississippi.